How to Shop For Electricity in Texas

 - They’re unaware they can switch providers, so they keep the pricey company their landlord, neighbor, or TV suggested.

 - They’re unsure if switching will compromise their electric service.
-(Switching is easy and low-risk, and retailers have nothing to do with your service reliability.)
+(Switching is easy and low-risk, and your retailer has nothing to do with your service reliability.)

 - They shopped, but got misled by tricky websites and teaser rates.